jemek27/nubiweather-recruitment/README.md

 # NubiWeather

-A simple Spring Boot WebFlux application that fetches current weather and forecast data for a list of cities (Gliwice, Hamburg), with Redis caching.
+A simple Spring Boot WebFlux application that fetches current weather and forecast data for a list of cities (Gliwice, Hamburg) or given city, with Redis caching.

 ## Features